djsmith42/team-tmnt/Directives.md

 - Place a debugger on the line that’s throwing the error.
 - Click the button, and when the debugger stops on the bad line, open up your console and experiment with ways to resolve the error.
 - This is a tricky error, so don’t get discouraged.
 Think about what the line of code is trying to accomplish.
 Think about what’s going wrong.
 Try to find a way around it.
 Google ways to find elements in Angular.
 Google how to show and hide things in Angular.
+- It might help to add jQuery to your application.
+You'll notice that you don't have access to all of jQuery's functionality... you're limited to Angular's [jQuery-lite functions](http://docs.angularjs.org/api/angular.element).
+Use ```bower install --save jquery``` and ```grunt bower-install``` to add jquery.js to your index.html file automagically.
+Angular will now wrap element in the full jQuery wrapper instead of the pared down jQuery-lite wrapper.
+This gives you nice functions like .hover and .children.
+- Once you've debugged the errors in this directive, try showing and hiding the popup based on [jQuery's .hover function](http://api.jquery.com/hover/).